uri-library-data-services/iassist-preview/content/blog/intute-best-web.md

 exists to advance education and research by promoting the most intelligent use of the Internet.

-Caroline Williams, Executive Director of Intute said, \"the environment in which we operate is rapidly changing.
-Issues of trust and quality are real concerns for our users, and we have responded to this by creating a new service which takes the best of the RDN and streamlines it into one easy to use interface.\" She explains, \"the Intute database makes it possible to discover the best and most relevant resources on the Internet.
-You can explore and discover trusted information, assured that it has been evaluated by subject specialists.\"
+Caroline Williams, Executive Director of Intute said, "the environment in which we operate is rapidly changing.
+Issues of trust and quality are real concerns for our users, and we have responded to this by creating a new service which takes the best of the RDN and streamlines it into one easy to use interface."
+She explains, "the Intute database makes it possible to discover the best and most relevant resources on the Internet.
+You can explore and discover trusted information, assured that it has been evaluated by subject specialists."

 Intute is hosted by MIMAS at The University of Manchester, and is a collaboration between a whole host of partners and contributors.
 At the